This article may contain compensated links. Please read disclaimer for more info.

 The French Riviera is one of the most beautiful parts of France.
 The dramatic coastline is home to colorful seaside towns, hilltop villages with panoramic sea views, and delicious regional cuisine.

-The French Riviera is most known for the glitzy cities of Cannes, Nice, and the pretty cliffside villages of Eze and Saint-Paul-de-Vence, but there are many other gorgeous places to visit in the French Riviera with lesser crowds.
+The French Riviera is most known for the glitzy cities of Cannes and Nice and the pretty cliffside villages of Eze and Saint-Paul-de-Vence, but there are many other gorgeous places to visit in the French Riviera with lesser crowds.

 Whether you plan to spend your holiday sightseeing, road tripping, or simply relaxing by the sea, the French Riviera is an ideal destination.

-For this article, we asked some fellow travel bloggers and friends to share their favorite places to visit in the French Riviera.
-From top sights to lesser-known attractions, here’s the list of the best places to visit in French Riviera for any kind of traveler.
+For this article, we asked some fellow travel bloggers and friends to share their favorite French Riviera places to visit.
+From French Riviera cities to natural gems, here’s the list of the best places to visit in French Riviera for any kind of traveler.

 Plan your Trip to French Riviera